-If you have access to your new employer’s plan right away, and it offers great low-cost investments, then this might be a good option for you if the fees and investment choices are good.
+If you have access to your new employer’s plan, then this might be a good option for you if the fees and investment choices are good.
 To rollover into your new plan, work with the new plan administrator to coordinate the process.
 This assumes that your new employer and plan administrator allows this.

 Compared to the options above, a rollover to an IRA is usually the best option.
-You can usually lower your investment expenses and gain access to a much wider variety of investment options.
+You can generally lower your investment expenses and gain access to a much wider variety of investment options.
 You can even switch among the many different brokerage firms to take advantage of different investment options, tools, features, prices, fees, and other benefits.

-Also, you also have the option of converting your 401(k) to a Roth IRA, which allows your retirement savings to grow tax-free.
+Also, you have the option of converting your 401(k) to a Roth IRA, which allows your retirement savings to grow tax-free.

 We already discussed what happens if you cash out your 401(k) — not good!

-When you keep your 401(k) in your current plan, roll it over to your new employer’s plan, or rollover to a Traditional IRA, there are no tax liability as long as you do it right.
+For the other three options, there is no tax liability as long as you do it right.
 When you move your money, make sure you use a trustee-to-trustee transfer (also called a direct transfer, see below).

 A rollover from a Traditional 401(k) to a Roth IRA does trigger a taxable event, however.
 It will increase your taxable income, and potentially bump up your marginal tax rate into the next tax bracket.